dwave-examples/mvrp/README.md

 ## Problem Description

-The Multi Vehicle Routing Problem concerns the task of delivering a set of resources to a set of predetermined locations using a limited number of vehicles, all of which start and finish at a specific depot location.
+The multi-vehicle routing problem is to deliver a set of resources to a set of predetermined locations using a limited number of vehicles, all of which start and finish at a single depot location.

-This problem can be seen as a generalized traveling salespersons problem (TSP) where each vehicle must traverse a local network of locations in the most effective way, while also optimizing for which set of locations each vehicle should cater.
+This problem can be seen as a generalized traveling salespersons problem (TSP) where each vehicle must traverse a local network of locations in the most effective way, while also optimizing the distribution of sets of locations among the vehicles.

 In this demo a single central depot location is determined by choosing an address (can be set in [app_configs.py](app_configs.py)), after which a number of locations are placed randomly within a